 Rebecca Bertrand first fell in love with Newport as an undergrad studying the city’s architectural heritage and preservation history as a Cultural & Historic Preservation major at Salve Regina University.
 After college, she entered a rigorous graduate program in the museum field at the University of Delaware’s Winterthur Program in American Material Culture where she researched and wrote about historic American furniture.

-New England drew Becca back home and after graduate school, she held positions at the Newport Restoration Foundation and Peabody Essex Museum before landing her first job in fundraising at the Sandra Feinstein-Gamm Theatre in Pawtucket.
-For the past three years, she worked at the Newport Art Museum.
-In her tenure at the Museum, Becca worked her way from Development Associate to Director of Development and Interim Director.
+New England drew Becca back home and after graduate school, she landed a job in fundraising at the Sandra Feinstein-Gamm Theatre in Pawtucket, RI.
+She then spent three years at the Newport Art Museum in the Development Office, holding positions from Development Associate to Director of Development and Interim Museum Director.

 Kathryn Sheehan comes to newportFILM by way of North Carolina and New York City.
 Growing up in North Carolina, Kathryn attended East Carolina University majoring in Business Administration and Communications.
 After graduation, she packed her bags and moved to New York City to pursue her career in Marketing & Advertising.